-No: Х

-Yes:
+No: Yes:

-Proposed Grade Levels Served and Total Student Enrollment (5
+Proposed Grade Levels Served and Total Student Enrollment (5 Years)

-Years)

-Academic School Year Grade Levels Total Projected Student Enrollment
+Academic Grade Levels Grade Levels Total Projected

+School Year Student Enrollment

 First Year 04,05,06,07 125

 Second Year 04,05,06,07,08 175

 Third Year 04,05,06,07,08 200

 Fourth Year 04,05,06,07,08 225

 Fifth Year 04,05,06,07,08 250

-The State Board of Education provides funds to charter schools, approves the original members of the boards of directors of the charter schools, has the authority to grant, supervise, and revoke charters, and demands full accountability from charter schools for school finances and student performance.
+The State Board of Education provides funds to charter schools, approves the original members of the boards of directors of the charter schools, has the authority to grant, supervise, and revoke charters, and demands full accountability from charter schools for school governance, operations, finances and student performance.

 I certify that I have the authority to submit this application, that the initial board members and I were regularly involved in the development of this application, and that no part of this application is plagiarized.
 All information contained herein is complete and accurate.
-I realize that any misrepresentation will result in disgualification from the application process or revocation after award.
+I realize that any misrepresentation will result in disqualification from the application process or revocation after award.
 I understand that incomplete applications will not be considered.
 The person named as the contact person for the application is so authorized to serve as the primary contact for this application on behalf of the non-profit organization.
+Additionally, the board is aware that if this application is approved by the State Board of Education, the approval is contingent upon successful completion of such planning year.

-sam_hinson Board President & Secretary
+sam hinson Board President & Secretary

 Signature Title

-sam hinson 09/16/2016
+sam hinson 09/07/2016

-Printed Name
+Printed Name Date

-Date